microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Add-EntraBetaLifecyclePolicyGroup.md

 # Add-EntraBetaLifecyclePolicyGroup

-## SYNOPSIS
+## Synopsis
-Adds a group to a lifecycle policy
+adds a group to a lifecycle policy

-## SYNTAX
+## Syntax

 ```
 Add-EntraBetaLifecyclePolicyGroup -Id <String> -GroupId <String> [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-The Add-EntraBetaLifecyclePolicyGroup cmdlet adds a group to a lifecycle policy in Azure Active Directory
+the Add-EntraBetaLifecyclePolicyGroup cmdlet adds a group to a lifecycle policy in Azure Active Directory

-## EXAMPLES
+## Examples

 ### Example 1
 ```